GriffinPlus/docker-base/README.md

 ##### Command Processor Plugins

-Essentially a command processor plugin contains a class that derives from the `CommandProcessor` class (part of the framework, module *cc_cmdproc*) and overrides a method adding its own command handling code.
-The command processor plugins are deployed in `/docker-startup/10-initial.startup/cc_startup/plugins/`.
-The name of a plugin file must follow the `cc_cmdproc_*.py` pattern to be recognized by the plugin factory.
+Essentially a command processor plugin contains a class that derives from the `CommandProcessor` class (part of the framework, module *gp_cmdproc*) and overrides a method adding its own command handling code.
+The command processor plugins are deployed in `/docker-startup/10-initial.startup/gp_startup/plugins/`.
+The name of a plugin file must follow the `gp_cmdproc_*.py` pattern to be recognized by the plugin factory.

 Command processor plugins are loaded and executed by file name in ascending alphabetical order by invoking the `CommandProcessor.process()` method of a plugin.
 This method must return an exit code, if the command was handled.
 If exit code `0` is returned, other command processor plugins are called as well.
 This enables writing startup code that is deployed using multiple plugins.
 If a command processor plugin returns a code that is not `0` other command processor plugins are skipped and the startup system exits gracefully with that exit code.
 If no command processor was able to handle the specified command, the startup system exits with error 127 (common shell error code for 'command not found').